 Where Is Inirv From Shark Tank Today?

 The kitchen can be a truly wonderful place, but let's be real, it can also be a dangerous one.
-The leading cause of home fires and related injuries according to the National Fire Protection Association is cooking, which accounts for nearly 50% of such incidents.
-More specifically, unattended equipment is a major factor, being involved in more than half of all house fire deaths.
-It's not difficult to see why an entrepreneur would identify this as a pain point.
+The leading cause of home fires and related injuries according to the National Fire Protection Association is cooking, with stovetop ranges being the origin point for over half of these incidents.
+With that scary statistic in mind, it's not difficult to see why an entrepreneur would identify this as a pain point.

-Inirv was dreamed up by Akshita Iyer, whose forgetful mother nearly started a fire in their kitchen.
-As a result, Iyer designed a system of self-turning knobs, a sensor, and a smartphone app that lets users turn off their stovetops from afar.
-Originally, she only had a concept, however this led to a Kickstarter, then a prototype.
-To date, the Kickstarted shows funding of over $175,000, but in order to make Inirv one of the best kitchen gadgets you can buy, it may have needed a shark.
+The company, Inirv, was dreamt up by Akshita Iyer, whose forgetful mother nearly started a fire after leaving the stove on in the kitchen.
+As a result, Iyer designed a system of self-turning knobs, a sensor that can turn off the stove on its own (if it detects smoke or inactivity), and a smartphone app that lets users turn off their stovetops from afar.
+The initial concept eventually led to a Kickstarter, then a prototype.
+To date, the Kickstarter shows funding of over $175,000.
+But in order to make Inirv one of the best kitchen gadgets you can buy, Iyer turned to the sharks.

 The sharks turned up the heat

-As SharkTankRecap relays, Iyer and her founding partner, Ranjith Babu, appeared on Season 9 Episode 14 of "Shark Tank," offering a measly 8% stake in Inirv for a whopping $800,000 investment.
-Some of the sharks were worried that Inirv would become obsolete as soon as oven manufacturers implemented such technology directly into their kitchen appliances.
+Akshita Iyer and her founding partner, Ranjith Babu, appeared on Season 9 Episode 14 of "Shark Tank" to showcase Inirv.
+The duo asked for a whopping $800,000 investment for just an 8% stake in the company.
+While the sharks were impressed with the product and interested in the backstory, some of them were worried that Inirv would become obsolete as soon as oven manufacturers implemented such technology directly into their kitchen appliances.
 Others simply didn't think consumers were concerned enough about their own safety to purchase such a device.
 Mostly, $800,000 for 8% was just too steep of an ask from a venture that hadn't sold anything yet, let alone created a finished product.
-One by one, the sharks went out, yet Robert Herjavec countered with $800,000 for 20% equity.
-However, Inirv couldn't stand the heat, so it had to get out of the tank.
-No deal was struck.
+Only Robert Herjavec made an offer: $800,000 for 20% equity.
+Babu and Iyer tried to counter Herjavec's offer, but the shark wasn't interested.
+Ultimatley, no deal was struck.

 Inirv became Ome

 Inirv had been scorched, but it didn't become one of the biggest Shark Tank food fails.
-Now, Inirv is Ome, which does indeed sell a finished one-pack product smart knob and smartphone app.
+Inirv changed its name to Ome and began selling a finished one-pack product smart knob and smartphone app.
 So, why the name change?
-During her episode, Iyer informed the sharks "Inirv" referred to the medical term "innervate;" this relates to her and Babu's professional background, but does not have a strong connection to the core smart kitchen concept of the product.
-As explained by Iyer on Medium, they felt the original name didn't properly reflect their vision, which is now to bring "Ome" — a Sanskrit symbol for tranquil peace — into customers' homes.
+During her episode, Akshita Iyer informed the sharks "Inirv" referred to the medical term "innervate;" this relates to her and Ranjith Babu's professional background, but does not have a strong connection to the core smart kitchen concept of the product.
+As explained by Iyer on Medium in 2021, they felt the original name didn't properly reflect their vision, which is now to bring "Om" — a Sanskrit symbol for tranquil peace — into customers' homes.